stephenredfield/InstructorResources/Assignment1Tmp.md

 ## What do I submit?

 Record and Submit (utilizing Canvas' ???) a screen-recording.
 This screen recording should feature you narrating the process by which you open a Project file in Visual Studios, add **demo1.asm** from the **Additional Resources** page to the project, remove any other ***.asm** files from the project, and Start without Debugging that program.
+For assistance in creating and submitting a screen recording with narration, please see [Does Ecampus have a resource for this?](https://lmgtfy.com/?q=No+source+yet).

 ## Setting up Visual Studios Instructions